4 relaxation techniques

 - Repeat these phrases several times.

-- If you use the exercise during the day and need to be fit again afterwards, it's important to withdraw from this soporific state correctly.
-Say phrases like “eyes open!” or “arms strong!”.
-Take deep breaths and a good stretch.
+- If you do the exercise during the day and need to be fit again afterwards, it's important to withdraw from this soporific state correctly.
+Say phrases like «eyes open!» or «arms strong!».